Room Selection: Frequently Asked Questions

 What theme floor options are available to returning students?

-Please review the “Theme Floors” information on the OPTIONS AND LIMITATIONS Section of the Room Selection webpage
+Please review the “Theme Floors” information on the HOUSING OPTIONS Section of the Room Selection webpage